nladuo/flask-nosql-boilerplate/README.md

 # flask-nosql-boilerplate
-A pure backend boilerplate for Flask using  mongodb and redis.
+A pure backend boilerplate for Flask when using mongodb and redis.

 ## Installation
 ``` sh